Barley leaf showing typical small brown rectangular lesions with yellow margins

 Whilst barley is the main host of concern, Ramularia leaf spot has also been reported on oats and wheat so these are potential secondary hosts - although less likely to be impacted by the disease.

 The small plot near Hagley where the disease was detected was immediately responded to with the crop removed and appropriately disposed of, as well as the site further treated to remove the fungus presence.
-The site remains under ongoing management and surveillance.
+The site has been cleared of the disease.

-Biosecurity Tasmania has been advised of two additional detections in Tasmania on barley grown in spring 2016, but the advice came too late to act.
-Surveillance in the area will beundertaken and grain growers are encouraged to remain vigilant for signs of Ramularia leaf spot.
+Biosecurity Tasmania was advised of two additional detections in Tasmania on barley grown in spring 2016, but the advice came too late to act.
+Grain growers are encouraged to remain vigilant for signs of Ramularia leaf spot.

 Biosecurity Tasmania wishes to acknowledge the assistance of the affected research groups, crop managers and land owners in reporting this disease promptly and in cooperating with the response work thus far.